Raghukarn/Raghukarn/README.md

 ### Hi there 👋

+I'm Raghukarn Sharma, a healthcare analytics pro with a knack for data and a passion for problem-solving.
+I hold a Master's in Computer Science and have a solid background in data engineering and machine learning.

+From turbocharging reports at Tata Consultancy Services to coaching clients at Cognizant Technology Solutions, I've honed my skills in data analysis and modeling.
+Proficient in Python, SQL, and R, I love turning data into insights.

+Beyond data, I advocate for student mental health, serve as a clinical POC for oncology, and lead outdoor treks.
+Let's connect and explore the exciting world of healthcare analytics together!

 <!--
 **Raghukarn/Raghukarn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.